utiasSTARS/msckf-swf-comparison/README.md

 This code was written by Lee Clement and Valentin Peretroukhin.
 You may contact the authors at lee.clement@robotics.utias.utoronto.ca and valentin.peretroukhin@robotics.utias.utoronto.ca.

-If you use this work in your research, please cite:
+If you use this work in your research, please cite the following paper:

 ```
 @inproceedings{2015_Clement_Battle,